This page was last updated 13-February-2018

 U3A East Suffolk Membership Secretary, PO Box 338, Woodbridge, IP12 9FB.

-Please note that any correspondence sent to the old Felixstowe PO Box will not be delivered to U3A, and may be returned by Royal Mail.
+Please note that any correspondence sent to the Felixstowe PO Box (which closed in May 2017) will not be delivered to U3A, and may be returned by Royal Mail.

 U3A membership forms have been revised with the new address and other details, and can be downloaded here.
 Please do not use earlier outdated forms.